RLikhithBhargav/Cross-Industry-Analytics-Predictive-Insights/README.md

 ## **📌 Key Business Insights Derived**

 ✅ **Which industries have the highest customer acquisition cost?** ✅ **Which business types retain the most valuable customers (high CLV)?** ✅ **Do higher-priced businesses have better customer ratings?** ✅ **Which states contribute the most revenue to Yelp businesses?** ✅ **Which businesses are trending based on review growth?** ✅ **What are the most consistent businesses with stable ratings?**

+## **📌 Conclusion**

+This project demonstrates expertise in data engineering, business intelligence, and analytics by combining Python, SQL, and Power BI into a scalable end-to-end solution.
+The insights generated help in understanding business performance, customer trends, and revenue growth across industries.